-Product design is a complex process in which two different worlds meet: design and development.
-These are two completely different professions, but often also completely different personality types, work and communication styles.
+UX/UI designers and developers are from two different worlds, but they meet in a complex process of product design.
+These are two completely different professions, but often also completely different personality types, work, and communication styles.
 Cooperation between designers and developers could be difficult, but they would never create a product without each other’s help.
-In this article, I present the problems that often arise in this type of collaboration and provide tips and solutions that will make developers and designers’ lives easier.
+In this article, I present the problems that often arise in this type of collaboration and provide tips and solutions that will make developers' and designers’ lives easier.

 Product design process – how does it look like